V8 Ute Racing Series

 For most, V8 Utes Racing Series entry was via a franchise, which had been limited to 32 in number, 16 specifically to be Ford Falcon (Australia) XR8 Utes, 16 Holden Utes.
 All the rounds were shared with Supercars Championship, Australia's top motorsport championship.

 Holden driver Rod Wilson was the inaugural series winner.
 Sydney's Warren Luff, took back to back victories in 2002 and 2003.
 Holden again returned to form in 2004 with Damien White taking the series title, before defecting to Ford and taking the title again in 2005 by a narrow margin to Melbourne's Marcus Zukanovic.

 Ryal Harris is the series most successful driver, becoming the first three-time series winner in 2015.
 Luff and White have each won two titles.

 The series covered eight rounds at various tracks throughout Australia.
 The reverse grid racing format was extremely popular with the race fans.
 Drivers have included former Australian NASCAR champion Kim Jane, actor George Elliot, country music singer Adam Brand, television host Grant Denyer, driving instructor Gary Baxter, former Waratahs and Australian Sevens rugby union player Ben Dunn, former Manly Sea Eagles and Sydney Roosters National Rugby League player Jack Elsegood who was also the 2009 series winner, and former Supercar drivers Cameron McConville and Nathan Pretty.

-The Ford Falcon utility ceased production in 2016 and the Holden Ute ceased production in 2017.
+The Ford Falcon Ute ceased production in 2016, and the Holden Ute ceased production in 2017.
 As a consequence moves began to wrap the series up at the end of 2016, but the replacement, the SuperUtes Series was not ready for a 2017 launch.
 SuperUtes, featuring turbo diesel powered dual-cab Utility vehicles, launched in 2018.

 The V8 Ute Racing Series was in most part successful given it was professionally managed by Category Management company SPHERIX.
 A Partnership formed by Bill West and Craig Denyer.